 Prosci's Change Management Planning Checklist draws from decades of benchmarking research and forms the foundation of the organizational tools and processes associated with managing change on initiatives and projects.

-The 2013 benchmarking study showed a significant increase in the number of projects using a structured methodology, moving from 60% in 2009 to 79% in 2013.
+Prosci's Best Practices in Change Management – 12th Edition research revealed that 69% of respondents adhered to a structured methodology.
 Additionally, participants cited the use of a structured process and tools as the second most important contributor to success, behind effective sponsorship.
 Correlation analysis shows that change management efforts using a structured approach are more effective and more likely to achieve project objectives.

 A “one-size-fits-all” approach to managing change is ineffective.
 Change management strategies and plans should be scaled based on two factors: